[Minor revision; updated reviewer title only–posted 9/21/21 (replaces 5/25/17 edition)]

 (b) Inspection of construction sites and enforcement of control measures;

 (c) Appropriate education and training measures for construction site operators; and

 g.
-All interpretations regarding application of the storm water permit criteria and acceptable practices for meeting them will be made by Environmental Health and Safety.
+All interpretations regarding application of the storm water permit criteria and acceptable practices for meeting them will be made by Environmental Health & Safety.

 04 Audit Services